 Controlling cash expenses continues to be management's primary fiscal tool.
 However, growth requires increased expenditures and while we feel it is appropriate during the current growth stage to engage consultants that can help the Company in financial areas outside its expertise, these consulting fees will act to reduce profitability.
-We are working hard to increase revenues to balance these new expenses, but cannot be sure such effort will be enough in the short term to sustain financial performance like that of the recent past.
+We are working hard to increase revenues to balance these new expenses, but cannot be sure such effort will be enough in the short term to sustain profitable financial performance.

-Beginning in 2003, we began improvements and renovations of our corporate office and have invested \$140,000 through December 31, 2006.

-During 2007, we capitalized \$51,000 of facility improvements, including paving our limerock driveway and completing our office renovation.
+Beginning in 2003, we began improvements and renovations of our corporate office and have invested \$148,000 through December 31, 2008.
+During the year ended December 31, 2008, we capitalized \$25,000 of improvements including paving the first 300 feet of our driveway.
 Currently we are conducting an extensive survey of our 40 acres of property and existing facilities in preparation for developing a total site plan for our Research Park facility.
-In 2008, we plan to renovate three existing structures to be an inventory warehouse and an educational auditorium at a estimated cost of \$60,000.
+In 2009, we plan to renovate three existing structures to be an inventory warehouse and an educational auditorium at a estimated cost of \$60,000.
 These buildings have been previously idle.
 Over the next five years, we plan to renovate or construct at least six buildings for an estimated cost of \$150,000.

-Our plans for the research park are contingent on the Company's ability to fund our building plan from operating profits and cash flow.
-We do not plan to incur additional debt.
+Currently, we are developing a site plan for the research park including survey, engineering and design.
+The progress of the site plan is contingent on the Company's ability to fund our building plan from operating profits and cash flow.
+At the conclusion of the site plan, we plan to raise additional capital by offering shares to finance the building construction of the research park.